AdithiVS/TumorNet-Deep-Learning-Based-Brain-Tumour-Detection/README.md

 analysis applications.
 The findings of this study have the potential to improve diagnosis by providing radiologists with instruments that facilitate quicker and more precise tumour evaluations.

+## Data Description
+The dataset is curated from the brain imaging dataset in http://medicaldecathlon.com.
+To save the storage and reduce the computational cost for this tutorial, we extract 2D image slices from T1-Gd contrast enhanced 3D brain volumes and downsample the images.
+The dataset consists of a training set and a test set.
+Each image is of dimension 120 x 120, with a corresponding label map of the same dimension.
+There are four number of classes in the label map:

+0: background
+1: edema
+2: non-enhancing tumour
+3: enhancing tumour